Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## Overview

-This sample demonstrates how to create a Java Servlet web app that signs in users with [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and restricts access to pages based on Azure Active Directory group membership.
+This sample demonstrates how to create a Java Servlet web app that signs in users with [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and restricts access to pages based on Azure Active Directory security group membership.

 ![Overview](./ReadmeFiles/topology.png)
+An Identity Developer session covered Azure AD App roles and security groups, featuring this scenario and how to handle the overage claim.
+[Watch the video Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)

 ## Scenario